yoshiohasegawa/hydrate/README.md

 # Hydration is Key 💧

 ## Usage
-To get started, first navigate the package to your environment, through your waterway:
+To get started, first navigate the package to your environment, through your established waterway:
 ```console
 user@machine:~$ npm i stay-hydrated
 ```
-Finally, renovate your water piping system to funnel water to your locale!
+Finally, renovate your water piping system to funnel the package to your locale!
 ```js
 const { hydrateMyString } = require('stay-hydrated');
 ```